This chapter describes some issues that can arise with the Java sound technology and suggests causes and workarounds.

 Recorded data is kept in a

 DataLine buffer.
-If you did not read from the line for a long time, an overrun condition will occur, and older data will be replaced with new.
+If you did not read from the line for a long time, then an overrun condition will occur, and older data will be replaced with new data.
 This will produce artifacts in the recorded audio data.

 A similar situation occurs with playing.
-If all data from the buffer has been played and no new data has been written to the line, an underrun condition will occur and silence will be played until you write a new portion of audio data to the line.
+If all data from the buffer has been played and no new data is written to the line, then an underrun condition will occur, and silence will be played until you write a new portion of audio data to the line.